JakePIXL/VBank/README.md

 `PUT /{key}`

-This request will insert the given key and value into the key-value store.
+This request will insert the given key and value into the key-value store (Will also replace a key of the same name).
 The value should be provided in the request body as a JSON string.

 `DELETE /{key}`